GIC©: A Multidimensional Classification System For Clinical Products

 GIC© as a Multidimensional Classification System

-GIC classifications are multidimensional, which means that it has multiple levels of classifications, as they are sorted between Type 1 and Type 2, which are called “subclassifications,” as noted in the image below.
+Its multidimensional nature means it has multiple levels of classifications, sorted between sub-classifications Type 1 and Type 2, as noted in the image below.
 As such, GIC codes can be sub-classified to account for specific technologies – which are categorized as Type 1.
-Additionally, these Type 1 categories can be further categorized if necessary, such as “Stem,” “Body,” “1 Piece”, and “Temp” – which are considered as Type 2.
+These Type 1 categories can then be further categorized if necessary, such as “Stem,” “Body,” “1 Piece”, and “Temp” – which are considered Type 2.

 GICs are also very specific in their numerical codes.
 When necessary, the major materials of devices are labeled as a two-digit code.
 However, for some devices, this material is not relevant and is not labeled.